capopaul/Public-Verilog-Design-Flow-And-Environment/README.md

 - Execute `make rungui` to run the test bench and see the waveform with GTKwave form.
 - Execute `make clean` to remove the content of the simulation cache folder (`./simulation/cache/`).

+## Using the template
 - To create your own module, duplicate `adder_exemple` folder.
 - Rename the folder with your own name.
 - Create your rtl files and test benches.
 - Edit the first line of the file `src/your_module_name/simulation/tb_full_behavior/Makefile` with your new test bench name.
 - if you want to create multiple test benches, duplicate the folder tb_full_behavior inside simulation.

+- After running `make rungui`, the terminal is usually busy with GTKwave.
+If you open a second terminal and run `make run` and then click refresh inside GTKwave gui the waves will be updated.
+This avoid to always open, import signal, close and restart.